 Goleta Water District Water-Wise Garden

 4699 Hollister Avenue (corner of Puente Street), Goleta

 Features many native California plants and other non-native low-water using plants.
 Open 8a.m. to sunset every day.
+A recently installed edible landscape demonstrates water wise edibles, a rain catchment system and other permaculture features.
+NEW!
 To arrange a tour, call (805) 964-6761.

 Manzanita Nursery's Griffin Demonstration Garden